 - does it pay back?

-On the costs: Elsewhere we’ve reported what it might cost to retrofit the social rented, private rented and owner-occupied homes that exist.
-While doing that we’ve noticed some quite large variations in ‘official’ cost estimates.
+On the costs: Elsewhere we’ve estimated what it might cost to retrofit the all of the social rented, private rented and owner-occupied homes that exist.
+We think it could be around £332 billion based on published government figures.
+While doing those calculations we’ve noticed some quite large variations in ‘official’ cost estimates.
 More on that below.

 On the payback period: This largely depends on how you value the benefits (obvs 🙄).
 For the owner or occupier of the dwelling this is likely to come via reduced energy bills, improved comfort (heat and eat?), potentially reduced exposure to any future Carbon Tax, better health and more.
 This gives a clue to other values we ought to ‘count’ – like reduced healthcare system costs, reduced carbon emissions, better air quality etc. We can then have fun arguing about whether those ‘social payoffs’ should attract some public £ contribution to the retrofit…